Thursday, June 25, 2015

 Historically, stores selling fruits and vegetables would prune out or send to the bargain basement unusually shaped produce.
 In the 1930’s, California orange packinghouses created special designations for fruit that was small or off-color.
 The lower-grade items had labels with names like Mutt and Camouflage.
 Still, the growers wanted to help retailers sell the fruit rather than having it put to waste.
 So taglines were developed: “The Quality is Inside.”
 “Not much for looks, but ripe, sweet, & juicy.”

-Now California farmers, who are a major supplier of fruits and vegetables to retailers throughout America and beyond, are finding it more challenging to select out oddly shaped items.
+Now California farmers, who are a major supplier of fruits and vegetables to retailers throughout America and beyond, are finding it more challenging to prune out oddly shaped items.
 Because of the severe drought in the state, crop yields may drop.
 There’s absolutely no taste for waste.
 At the same time, having less water for irrigation can affect the appearance of the produce.

 Results from a research project at Denmark’s Aarhus University suggest a way to increase retail sales of abnormally shaped food items: Sensitize shoppers to the importance of fully using what’s available.